johnnovak/johnnovak.site/blog/_posts/2019-03-09-raspbian-stretch-home-server-setup.md

     sudo umount /media/pi/<PARTITION_NAME>
     sudo apt-get install ntfs-3g

+Similarly, FAT is supported out-of-the-box, but you'll need to install **exfat-fuse** to be able to mount exFAT partitions:

+    sudo apt-get install exfat-fuse exfat-utils

+{: .note}
+If you're trying to format the disk to exFAT on Windows 7+, you'll quickly realise that you cannot select exFAT in the standard disk formatter GUI but only FAT and NTFS.
+The trick is to use `format` command in the console (e.g.
+`format d: /fs:exfat`).

 Let's check the list of available partitions; the disk we're looking for will be most likely `/dev/sda`: